 SECTION 5.
 MEETINGS.
 The board of directors shall meet quarterly and as needed.
 Quorum shall be 7, which is a majority of the 13 board members eligible to vote.

 SECTION 1.
 STANDING COMMITTEES.
 The president shall appoint, with the approval of the board of directors, such standing committees as are desirable and necessary to carry out the business of the association.

 SECTION 1.
 NOMINATION AND ELECTIONS.
 At the annual conference, members shall elect the board of directors of the association.
 Candidates receiving the largest number of votes shall be declared elected.
-The president shall appoint a nominating committee comprised of four (4) current members of the board, one from each population category, including the open classification, who shall nominate a full slate of directors.
+The president shall appoint a nominating committee comprised of four (4) current members of the board, one from each population category, including the open classification, who shall nominate a full slate of directors with consideration to representing the various regions of the state.
 There may also be open nominations from the floor.